 §10.302(e)(7)(F) Developer Fee (page 10 of 25).
 This new provision would fix the developer fee at the amount determined at initial underwriting.
-The amount of developer fee for a transaction is based on 15% of the total eligible cost at application.
+The amount of developer fee for a transaction is based on 15% of the total eligible cost at application (state determined amount).

 Under the current rule, any increase or decrease to eligible costs allows for an increase or decrease to the developer fee.
 This new provision would fix the amount of developer fee for a transaction regardless of whether development costs increase or decrease.
-The concept is that if a developer is willing to do a transaction for the fee stated at application, then changes to the development costs over time should not have an impact on the amount of the fee earned.
+The concept provides certainty for the developer.
+Also, if a developer is willing to perform developer activities for the fee stated at application, then changes to the development costs should not have an impact on the amount of the fee earned.